ScrPzz/InstagramScraper/README.md

 ## Tests

 There basic are tests units for each tool and to check the accessibility of Instagram by Selenoum.
 More to come.
+Remember that also tests will make calls.
+I suggest you to run only the test you need and not the whole test suite at a time.

 ## Known issues